Signed in as:

-Doctor Dimitris Potoglou, a member of our DTE Network+ team, published a paper in Sustainability, titled "Are Existing Battery Electric Vehicles Adoption Studies Able to Inform Policy?
-A Review for Policymakers"
+Dr. Dimitris Potoglou, a member of our DTE Network+ team, published a paper in Sustainability, entitled "Are Existing Battery Electric Vehicles Adoption Studies Able to Inform Policy?
+A Review for Policymakers".

-Professor Liana Cipcigan, the leader of the DTE Network+ attended the SETsquared Future of the Car online roundtable event and was featured on an article for Business Leader magazine, titled "What will the car of the future look like?" found at :
+Professor Liana Cipcigan, the leader of the DTE Network+ attended the SETsquared Future of the Car online roundtable event and was featured on an article for Business Leader magazine, titled "What will the car of the future look like?".

-Doctor Dimitris Potoglou, a member of our DTE Network+ team, participated in the UTSG annual funders’ webinar with representatives from ESRC, EPSRC, DfT and CPCatapult.
-A document outlining Cardiff University’s transport related research was shared with the funders and can be found here.
+Doctor Dimitris Potoglou, a member of our DTE Network+ team, participated in the UTSG annual funders’ webinar with representatives from ESRC, EPSRC, DfT and CP Catapult.
+A document outlining Cardiff University’s transport related research was shared with the funders.

 Professor Liana Cipcigan, the leader of the DTE Network+ was interviewed and featured on an article in E&T magazine of the Institution of Engineering and Technology titled "Are we Geared up for EVs?".

-Professor Peter Wells and Doctor Dimitrios Xenias extended members of DTE Network+ and members of the Electric Vehicles Centre of Excellence contributed to the following articles in the Evening Standard
+Professor Peter Wells and Dr. Dimitrios Xenias extended members of DTE Network+ and members of the Electric Vehicles Centre of Excellence contributed to the following articles in the Evening Standard:

-Doctor Dimitrios Potoglou a member of our DTE network + team was appointed as a Member of the Wales Independent Review Panel: Review and Implementation of Local Authority Air Quality Measures in Wales.
+Dr. Dimitrios Potoglou a member of our DTE Network+ team was appointed as a Member of the Wales Independent Review Panel: Review and Implementation of Local Authority Air Quality Measures in Wales.

-Professor Peter Wells an extended members of DTE Network+ and a member of the Electric Vehicles Centre of Excellence appeared on South Korea TV to discuss the future of EV's.
+Professor Peter Wells an extended member of DTE Network+ and a member of the Electric Vehicles Centre of Excellence appeared on South Korea TV to discuss the future of EV's.

-The deputy network manager Dominic Dattero-Snell and the network manager Konstantinos Stamatis of the DTE network+ are now members of the delivery team of the Decarbonisation Working Group of the Transport Research and Innovation Board (TRIB), Department for Transport.
+The deputy network manager Dominic Dattero-Snell and the network manager Konstantinos Stamatis of the DTE network+ are now members of the delivery team of the Decarbonisation Working Group of the Transport Research and Innovation Board (TRIB) at the Department for Transport.